Type on the line above then press the Enter/Return key to submit a new search query

-2024 is a significant year as together we celebrate a school that has been growing strong young women for 125 years.
-I recognise the responsibility placed on my shoulders to carry on the legacy established by Miss Eliza Fewings, and so richly contributed to over the years by the 12 Principals who have led before me.
+I recognise and embrace the responsibility placed on my shoulders to carry on the legacy established by Miss Eliza Fewings, and so richly contributed to over the years by the 12 principals who have led before me.

 While treasuring this rich history, it is equally important that we ensure that Somerville House remains leading-edge and future-focused in our approach to leading and educating the young women of the future.